 There are plugins designed specifically for scheduling posts and pages.
 The WordPress default options are fine for average users, but larger sites should consider a plugin.
 The reason is that WordPress only lets you do one post or page at a time.
 The manual route becomes laborious if you have lots of posts lined up or have multiple authors writing for the site.

 There are several plugins available, so feel free to do your own research.
-For this guide, we’ll use the popular Editorial Calendar to illustrate the power of plugins to schedule multiple posts.

 Log in to your Dashboard as Site Administrator.

 Click Plugins -> Add New from the Dashboard side menu.